laravel/lumen-docs/validation.md

 #### The `$this->validate` Method

 The `$this->validate` helper which is available in Lumen will always return a JSON response with the relevant error messages.
 This is in contrast to the Laravel version of the method which will return a redirect response if the request is not an AJAX request.
 Since Lumen is stateless and does not support sessions, flashing errors to the session is not a possibility.
-If you would like to used redirects and flashed error data, you should use the full Laravel framework.
+If you would like to use redirects and flashed error data, you should use the full Laravel framework.

 Unlike Laravel, Lumen provides access to the `validate` method from within Route closures: